slalaure/mqtt_uns_viewer/README.md

     * Offers **Deletion with Purge**: Option to remove associated historical data from the database when deleting a mapping rule target.
     * Handles **Sparkplug B** correctly: Re-encodes to Protobuf for SPB->SPB mappings, stringifies to JSON (with BigInt handling) for SPB->UNS mappings, and prevents invalid JSON->SPB mappings.
 -   **AI Agent Integration:** A dedicated MCP Server exposes application controls and data as structured tools for Large Language Model (LLM) agents.
+-   **NEW: Multi-axis Chart View** for plotting time-series data from multiple topics.
 -   **Web-Based Configuration:** A built-in configuration page allows for easy updates to all server settings (`.env` file).
 -   **Persistent Message History:** Stores all MQTT messages in a local **DuckDB** database that persists across restarts.
 -   **Advanced History Filtering:** The history view features keyword search (with highlighting) and a dual-handle time-range slider.